-Inducing labor means to use medicine or a medical procedure that causes you to go into labor earlier than you naturally would.
-Unless it’s medically necessary, it’s best to go into labor naturally.
+Inducing labor means to use medicine or a medical procedure that causes labor earlier than natural.
+Unless it’s medically necessary, it’s best to wait.
 Here’s why:

 - Inducing labor may not work.
-It can double your chance of needing a Caesarean section.
+In fact, it can double your chance of needing a Caesarean section.

-- More health problems occur for babies born before 39 weeks than those born later.
+- More health problems occur for babies born before 39 weeks.

 - Babies born early have a higher chance of learning and behavioral problems.